GT-GillesTeuwen/COS341-Practicals/README.md

 ## Launching

 The program is an exe file and can be launched on a Windows system by clicking on it.

+If the exe does not launch the project can be run using javac *.java java Main

 ## Using the Application